-A strip box is a softbox that is rectangular and very narrow.
+A strip box is a rectangular and very narrow softbox.
 It is ideal for photography where a long, narrow beam of continuous lighting is required, such as in liquor photography.
 A popular option is the Godox strip box.

+It can also effectively produce rim lighting when placed behind a portrait subject.
 The beam of light is more narrow.
-Because of this, you can have more control over where the light falls when using a strip box.
+And because of this, you can have more control over where the light falls when using a strip box.

 An umbrella is another common modifier.
-It doesn’t always produce the best studio lighting results when compared with other modifiers.
+It doesn’t always produce the best studio lighting results compared to other modifiers.
 They come in silver or white.

-The light is shot into the umbrella to reflect back into the scene.
-This helps you create a larger and thus softer light source.
+The light is shot into the umbrella to reflect it into the scene.
+This helps you create a larger and, thus, softer light source.

-The problem with umbrellas is that the light tends to spill, so they can be harder to work with.
+The problem with umbrella lighting is that the light tends to spill.
+So umbrellas can be harder to work with.

 A shoot-through umbrella is made of translucent material.
 You also shoot into this umbrella to achieve softer light.
-But it won’t give you the directionality as a regular umbrella.
+But it won’t give you the directionality of a regular umbrella.

-Some of these umbrellas function almost like a softbox, such as the Photek Soft Lighter II.
+Some of these function almost like a softbox, like this translucent Neewer umbrella.
 This is a preferred modifier used by famed portrait photographers like Annie Leibovitz.
 They use it for the incredibly soft light it provides.

 A beauty dish is a great modifier for portrait, beauty, and fashion photography.
 A beauty dish will help you sculpt facial features and create beautiful catchlights.
-It illuminates light from all angles due to its unique shape.
-You can buy a collapsible beauty dish, such as the Fovitec collapsible beauty dish, for easier storage.
+And it illuminates light from all angles due to its unique shape.

-When you buy a strobe light like a monohead, a dish reflector is often included.
+A dish reflector is often included when you buy a strobe light like a monohead.
 They are a standard lighting modifier that attaches to your strobe.

 Grids come in several sizes and forms.
-They are a type of attachment you can use with other modifiers to create lighting with a larger degree of contrast.
+They are an attachment you can use with other modifiers to create lighting with a larger degree of contrast.

 Some of these grids are made of a hard material and can be attached to a dish reflector or beauty dish.
 Or they can be soft and attach to the front of a softbox or stripbox.

-In the case of a hard grid, they often come in a honeycomb pattern and in different sizes.
+In the case of a hard grid, they often come in a honeycomb pattern like the Godox and different sizes.
 The purpose of a grid is to add contrast and control the quality of light and the area of coverage.

-A snoot is a very specific modifier that allows you to create a very focused beam of light.
+A snoot is a very specific modifier.
+It allows you to create a very focused beam of light.

 Required Studio Lighting Accessories

-You need several accessories that will allow you to get the best out of your lighting.
-Here are the basics:
+You need several accessories to get the best out of your lighting.
+These are the basic ones.

 C-stands (Century stands) are a must in every studio.
 They are used to set up your modifiers, hold reflectors and diffusers, or even rig your camera over your set.
-The Kupo C-stand is popular.
+The Neewer Pro C-stand is popular.

-A light meter will allow you to see if there is enough lighting falling on your scene.
-This way, you’ll be able to make adjustments to your flash output or aperture.
+A light meter lets you see if enough light falls on your scene.
+This way, you can make adjustments to your flash output or aperture.

 Silver and gold reflectors in a variety of shapes and sizes.
 Their purpose is to affect the shadows in a scene.